Skip to Content

 The harrisii has a striking appearance, thanks to the silvery coloration of its leaves.
 The harrisii will eventually grow a flower with dark purple and bright red colorations.
 Misting the harrisii once or twice a week keeps it happy, and like most tillandsia, it enjoys indirect sunlight.

 I particularly like placing my harrisii as ornaments on my bookshelves.
 The leaves are soft, and the harrisii grows to a moderate size of about 8 inches.
-The harrisii looks particularly good when mounted in a shell, as the silvery leaves curl outwards.
+When mounted in a shell, the harrisii looks particularly good, as the silvery leaves curl outwards.

 Tillandsia Xerographica